ksaj/ksaj.github.io/quips.md

 "Seeing, contrary to popular wisdom, isn't believing.
 It's where believing stops, because it isn't needed anymore." - Terry Pratchett

+"Great civilisations are not murdered.
+Instead, they take their own lives." -- Arnold Toynbee

 "The things that are wrong about us – the things that are embarrassing and make us feel like a liability – are OK, and our fallibilities are part of being human.” -- Derren Brown

 "For those who fight for it, life has a flavor the protected will never know" - Anonymous